WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 bash tornado_engine --config-dir=/tornado/config --rules-dir=/rules
 ```

-The directories tree structure into the _rules-dir_ reflecs the processing tree structure.
+The directories tree structure into the _rules-dir_ reflects the processing tree structure.
 Each sub directory can contain either:
 - A Filter and a set of sub directories
 - A set of Rules